robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

  - we attach the router to the command bus,
  - and finally, we dispatch the command on the command bus.

-This sounds like an awful lot, so a ~~picture~~ code example is worth a thousand words:
+This sounds like an awful lot; a ~~picture~~ code example is worth a thousand words:

 <div class='filename'>command-bus.php</div>
 ``` php